PiyushBhadane55/Steganography/README.md

 This project implements image steganography using Tkinter for the GUI and OpenCV for image processing.
 It allows users to hide and retrieve secret messages within an image using a passcode-based encryption system.

 **Features**
-1)Passcode-Based Encryption – Adds security to hidden messages.
+1)Passcode-Based Encryption – Adds security to hidden messages.<br>
-2)Pixel-Based Encoding – Hides text within the BGR channels of an image.
+2)Pixel-Based Encoding – Hides text within the BGR channels of an image.<br>
 3)User-Friendly GUI – Built with Tkinter for easy interaction.
 4)Multi-Channel Steganography – Distributes data across different color channels.
 5)Cross-Platform Compatibility – Works on Windows, Linux, and macOS.